jieunjeong09/Meta/README.md

 # Objective

-The inputs are .vcf files of genetic variants from a whole exome assay where we use only the colums with data in this example (ID not used):
+The inputs are .vcf files of genetic variants from a whole exome assay where we use only the colums shown here:
 ```
 #CHROM  POS     ID      REF     ALT     QUAL    FILTER
 chr1    12807   .
 C       T       6       PASS